Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Highlight-Settings.md

 <br><br>

 ### Highlight Mask
-A grayscale texture which utilises its brightness to control transparency.
+A grayscale texture which utilises its brightness to control highlight intensity.
+Applying a **Highlight Mask** can reduce areas of shiny skin at certain angles.

 ### Highlight Mask Level
 Highlight mask texture blending level to highlights.